nixworks/public/news/2006/06/15/index.md

 _Context: Iraq War, United States military_

 ### [ The United Kingdom agrees to jail former Liberian president Charles Taylor if he is convicted, removing a key obstacle to a proposed trial to be held at The Hague under the auspices of the Special Court for Sierra Leone. ](/news/2006/06/15/the-united-kingdom-agrees-to-jail-former-liberian-president-charles-taylor-if-he-is-convicted-removing-a-key-obstacle-to-a-proposed-trial.md)
-_Context: Britain, Charles G. Taylor, Liberia, Special Court for Sierra Leone, The Hague_
+_Context: Charles G. Taylor, Liberia, Special Court for Sierra Leone, The Hague, UK_

 ### [ A video of a U.S. Marine singing a song, entitled "Hadji Girl", about the killing of Iraqi civilians, sparks outrage after being widely distributed on the Internet.
 Amidst huge condemnation, Cpl Joshua Belile issues an apology.
 A Marine spokesman, Lt.
 Col. Scott Fazekas, said that they were investigating. ](/news/2006/06/15/a-video-of-a-u-s-marine-singing-a-song-entitled-hadji-girl-about-the-killing-of-iraqi-civilians-sparks-outrage-after-being-widely-dis.md)
 A Marine corporal seen in a video singing about killing members of an Iraqi family says the song was a joke.